+I love making cool themed birthday cakes for kids.
 I found a finding Nemo picture (coloring page) online of Dory and printed a copy.
 Using a regular 9×13 cake pan I cut out the fish shape and frosted the cake in with the correct colors.
 The kids loved the cake and I received numerous compliments.

 This birthday boy wanted a blue fish, instead of making any blue fish; I thought one from Finding Nemo would be more meaningful.
 And this Dory is easy to make too.

 The main body was a 10-inch round cake.
 Then I made another 7-inch round cake for the tail and fins.
 Trim down the fins to be slightly lower than the body of the fish.